iaudouard/animerecommender/README.md

    ```sh
    git clone https://github.com/fusunnn/animerecommender
    ```
-3. Install NPM packages
+3. Install the packages
    ```sh
    yarn install
    ```
-4. Enter your Firebase project data in `.env`
+4. Enter your Firebase project data in `.env` - a boilerplate for this is available in the `.env.example` --> to use it modify the file's name to `.env` and add in your own keys
    ```env
    REACT_APP_API_KEY=
    REACT_APP_AUTH_DOMAIN=